 In a federal court case, a litigant's right to depose a corporate party or corporate witness is governed by Fed R. Civ.
 Proc.
-30(b)(6), which provides:
+30(b)(6) (as amended, December 2020), which provides:

 Notice or Subpoena Directed to an Organization.
 In its notice or subpoena, a party may name as the deponent a public or private corporation, a partnership, an association, a governmental agency, or other entity and must describe with reasonable particularity the matters for examination.
-The named organization must then designate one or more officers, directors, or managing agents, or designate other persons who consent to testify on its behalf; and it may set out the matters on which each person designated will testify.
-A subpoena must advise a nonparty organization of its duty to make this designation.
+The named organization must then designate one or more officers, directors or managing agents, or designate other persons who consent to testify on its behalf; and it may set out the matters on which each person designated will testify.
+A subpoena must advise a nonparty organization of its duty to confer with the serving party and3 to designate each person who will testify.
 The persons designated must testify about information known or reasonably available to the organization.
 This paragraph (6) does not preclude a deposition by any other procedure allowed by these rules.

-In a case pending in Maryland state court, the applicable rule is Maryland Rule 2-412(d), which is substantively similar to, and is based on, the federal rule:
+In a case pending in Maryland state court, the applicable rule is Md.
+Rule 2-412(d), which is substantively similar to, and is based on, the federal rule: